danielsaggau/danielsaggau/README.md

 ### Welcome to my Github Page 👋

-I am a :de: / :south_africa: graduate Student :man_student:, studying Statistics at LMU in Munich.
+I am a :de: / :south_africa: graduate Student, studying Statistics at LMU in Munich.
 Predominately, I am interested in Applied NLP, Causal Inference and Machine Learning .
 Right now i am working on projects about: